11ty/11ty-website/src/docs/pagination.md

 ### Filtering Values {% addedin "0.4.0" %}

-Use the `filter` pagination property to remove values from paginated data.
+Use the `filter` pagination property to exclude values from paginated data.

 {% codetitle "YAML Front Matter", "Syntax" %}